 The University of Georgia's Atmospheric Sciences major addresses the needs of students interested in studying meteorology or climate science.

-The undergraduate major can easily be completed with a double major in Geography.
-The major will replace the Undergraduate Certificate in Atmospheric Sciences, which has been in place since 2000.
-If you have questions about transitioning from the certificate to a major, please contact the Atmospheric Sciences major undergraduate coordinator, Dr. John Knox (firstname.lastname@example.org).
+The undergraduate major can be completed easily with a double major in Geography.
+The major replaces the Undergraduate Certificate in Atmospheric Sciences, which 64 UGA students received between 2001-2016.
+If you have questions about the major, please contact the Atmospheric Sciences major undergraduate coordinator, Dr. John Knox (email@example.com).

 With the appropriate selection of electives, the major meets the federal civil service requirements for employment as a meteorologist and the American Meteorological Society recommended curriculum.
-Former students now work in several fields, including operational meteorology, broadcast meteorology, environmental consulting, emergency management, and the energy industry.
+Former students now work in many different fields, including operational meteorology, broadcast meteorology, aviation, geospatial and environmental consulting, emergency management, and the energy industry.

 Is it possible to major in both Atmospheric Sciences and Geography?